Treating TMJ Issues: you can learn to stop clenching

 Recently I’ve had two clients come in for TMJ relief sessions who have previously seen multiple practitioners who worked inside their mouths.
 Between them, they have seen chiropractors, chiropractic neurologists, Rolfers, dentists trained by the Las Vegas Institute (LVI), and/or other massage therapists.

-These clients both told me, “No one has ever touched me there,” after I worked on releasing tension in their lateral pterygoid muscles.
+Each of these clients told me “No one has ever touched me there” after I worked on releasing tension in their lateral pterygoid muscles.

-These small muscles are hard to access, being nearly surrounded by bones (cut away in the image below so you can see the two-headed muscle) and not directly accessible on everyone, being overlaid by the temporalis tendon and the medial pterygoid.
+These small muscles are hard to access, being nearly surrounded by bones and tendons (cut away in the image below so you can see the upper and lower branches of the lateral pterygoid).

-In my opinion, the lateral pterygoids are often the keys for releasing jaw tension and also for relieving clicking and popping noises.
-Notice that the upper head is attached to the articular disc that separates the temporal bone and the mandible —the two bones of the TMJs.
+Notice that the upper head of the lateral pterygoid is attached to the articular disc that separates the temporal bone and the mandible —the two bones of the temporomandibular joints.

-When this disc does not move smoothly with the bone when the jaw opens and closes, clicking, popping, and sometimes grinding can occur.
+When this disc does not move smoothly with the mandible when the jaw opens and closes in a hinge-and-glide motion, a clicking, popping, or crunching noise often occurs.

 anatomy of the jaw muscles